msbx5420-class/msbx5420-class.github.io/project.md

 * Sports data ([https://www.kaggle.com/datasets/hugomathien/soccer](https://www.kaggle.com/datasets/hugomathien/soccer) or [https://www.kaggle.com/datasets/martinellis/nhl-game-data](https://www.kaggle.com/datasets/martinellis/nhl-game-data))
 * E-Sports data ([https://www.kaggle.com/devinanzelmo/dota-2-matches](https://www.kaggle.com/devinanzelmo/dota-2-matches) or [http://aligulac.com/about/db/](http://aligulac.com/about/db/))

-## Cluster Environment Notes
+## Cluster Environment Notes (To Be Updated in April)

 ### Connect to AWS EMR Cluster

-> The AWS EMR clusters for project are available from March April 15 to May 6
+> The AWS EMR clusters for project are available from April 13 to May 4
 >
 > Details of the cluster will be updated once the clusters are created